PinRec: Unified Generative Retrieval for Pinterest Recommender Systems: Online A/B Experiments

-\subsection{Search}
+\autoref{tab:related_ab_results} shows the metric lift from the \pinrec-OC on the Related Pins surface, with session-wide gains in fulfilled sessions and sitewide engagement.
+We also see cross-surface impact in Search: fulfillment increases by \textbf{+0.42\%} and saves by \textbf{+0.39\%}. \pinrec did not change Search retrieval or ranking; these gains are driven indirectly by better Related Pins recommendations leading to more search actions, highlighting \pinrec’s cross-surface learning.

+\subsubsection{Search}

-On the Search surface, we evaluate the unconditioned variant of \pinrec.
-As shown in \autoref{tab:search_ab_results}, \pinrec-UC improves search metrics significantly relative to a control group, with increased session-wide search fulfillment (sessions resulting in positive interactions like repins or long clicks).
-When deployed for promoted product retrieval, the same embeddings achieve a \textbf{1.83\%} reduction in CPA and \textbf{1.87\%} increase in shopping conversion volume in the US, indicating improved relevance and user engagement with sponsored content.
+\autoref{tab:search_ab_results} shows the results on Search A/B test. \pinrec-OC improves search metrics significantly relative to a control group, with increased session-wide search fulfillment (sessions resulting in positive interactions like saves or long clicks).